SlenderFox/HeatStreetTalentsRevival/ideas.md

 - A ready-up system to avoid one player accidentally starting the mode without everyone.
 - A countdown before the mode starts so it's less sudden.
 - Do I have a function that breaks all of the fences before the game starts?
+- Reducing the number of players on team 1 should increase the number of dummy bots.
+## References
 - Original: CR67F
 - Victory Edition: RMSXGY
 - Talents: KFVAY